ExtremeElectronics/AttaHell/README.md

 GPIO16 & 17 pins have a 40khz unmodulated drive for a piezo, ideal for testing hetrodyne receivers (heard as a tone only)

+To halve the sound output if either of the above connect a speaker to one of the GPIO's above and GND

 Calls are repeted every 3-4 seconds and transmission is indicated by the Pico's onboard LED

 Earthing GPIO10 slows down the output by 20x so the call can be heard in a human audio range.
 If you are using a 40khz sounder, you will need to repleace with a small speaker to hear this.